dyanarose/gw2Api.js/README.md

 `grunt karma`

 or just run the offline tests via:
-`grunt karam:offline`
+`grunt karma:offline`

 ## Usage
 The [wiki](https://github.com/dyanarose/gw2Api.js/wiki) is growing with documentation.
 In the meantime, checkout the [online tests](https://github.com/dyanarose/gw2Api.js/blob/master/test/dist/endpoints/endpoints_online_spec.js) for an example

 The below will cause a call to `https://api.guildwars2.com/v2/quaggans?ids=404,attack`